National Merit Scholarship requirements 2022-2023

 • To act as a basin for corporate organizations who want to sponsor college scholarships for undergraduates by bringing them together and effectively managing the scholarships.

-• To enhance support for U.S. high school students’ education.
+• To enhance support for U.S. high school student’s education.

-National Merit Scholarship Requirement 2021
+National Merit Scholarship Requirement 2024

 To stand a chance of becoming a beneficiary of the National Merit Scholarship Program, students or parents should ensure that their child or children meet the following requirements.

-4. Interested students must be attending high schools in the U.S. commonwealth and territory, and the District of Columbia.
+4. Interested students must be attending high schools in the U.S. Commonwealth and territory, and the District of Columbia.

 The above requirements are nonnegotiable and must be met before a student is allowed to participate in the scholarship program.